 Students may request a change of Faculty Advisor for a variety of reasons.
-Requests should be submitted in writing to the Program Manager of the corresponding academic department.
-A change must be approved by the student's Dean and appropriate form submitted to the Registrar.
+Requests should be submitted in writing to the Dean of the corresponding academic school.
+A change must be approved by the student's Dean and an appropriate form submitted to the Registrar.